Alumni Spotlight: TJ Hammond

 The countless shows and recitals that Meadows’ student performers participate in prepare them for careers on stage both mentally and physically.
 TJ Hammond, a graduate of the Division of Dance, is a freelance professional dancer currently living in New York City and spends his time honing the skills he learned during his time in the program.

-As a professional dancer, Hammond’s days consist of early morning ballet classes, followed by auditions or rehearsals until the early evening, and then the evening spent in the gym cross-training and rehabilitating.
-Since graduating from the dance program, he has performed with the New Jersey Ballet Company, the Hudson Ballet Theatre and Black Iris Project.
+As a professional dancer, Hammond’s days consist of early morning ballet classes, followed by auditions or rehearsals until the early evening, and then spending the evening in the gym cross-training and rehabilitating.
+Since graduating from the dance program, he has performed with the New Jersey Ballet Company, the Hudson Ballet Theatre and The Black Iris Project.

 Dance alum TJ Hammond performs a dance ballet move

 Even after leaving Meadows, Hammond is still constantly learning his craft.
-This past June he participated in a residency at the School at Jacob’s Pillow where Hammond, along with 21 other dancers from companies around the world, came together to learn from top dance professionals like Silas Farley, Noah Gerber, Annabelle Lopez-Ochoa and Wendy Whelan.
+This past June he participated in a residency at the School at Jacob’s Pillow where he, along with 21 other dancers from companies around the world, came together to learn from top dance professionals like Silas Farley, Noah Gerber, Annabelle Lopez-Ochoa and Wendy Whelan.
 During the residency, he also performed in two world-premiere ballets choreographed by Farley, who is Meadows’ current Armstrong Artist in Residence in Ballet, and Lopez-Ochoa.

-Hammond has worked with two choreographers that he previously worked with at Meadows since graduating and entering his professional career, and these connections have proven very useful to his career as a professional dancer.
+Since graduating and entering his professional career, Hammond has worked with two choreographers that he previously worked with at Meadows and these connections have proven very useful to his career as a professional dancer.

 Learn more about the Division of Dance here.